When using presses with heavy tonnage to stamp metal into any number of useful forms, the process creates burrs.

 A Few Important Reasons for Choosing the Right Deburring Process

-Customized metal stamps of copper, brass, or steel are the most common types that require deburring a proper finish.
+Customized metal stamping of copper, brass, or steel is the most common types that require deburring a proper finish.

 According to the guidelines laid down by the Precision Metal forming Association (PMA), “Deburring is often done for these three main reasons:

 1. for safe handling (during manufacturing and in-service)